MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/3_data_exploration/ASOS_GraphReturns/README.md

 This directory contains files related to the exploratory data analysis (EDA) phase for the `ASOS_GraphReturns` dataset.
 This README provides a summary of the key findings and visualizations from the interactive exploration.

-For a more detailed and interactive analysis, please refer to the `explore_prepared_asos_interactive.ipynb` Jupyter Notebook.
+For a more detailed, interactive, and comprehensively explained analysis, please refer to the `explore_prepared_asos_interactive.ipynb` Jupyter Notebook.
+This notebook provides in-depth explanations for each visualization and its implications.

 ## 1. Initial Data Overview